 Several types of alcohol rehab programs are available.
 These include inpatient treatment, outpatient treatment, intensive outpatient, and partial hospitalization.

 - Inpatient Treatment – Inpatient treatment means that the patient will be admitted into a residential facility for a set period of time.
 Inpatient treatment programs can range from 30, 60, or 90 day periods, but shorter and longer stays are possible as well.
 This often depends on a variety of factors, including severity of alcohol addition, other underlying problems, such as drug addiction and mental health concerns, as well as available time.
 Some patients cannot stay away from their families or jobs for extended periods of time.
 For these patients, an outpatient treatment may be a better fit.
-Inpatient alcohol rehab programs also often begin with a detox program, in which medical staff safely monitor an individual’s withdrawal from alcohol.
+Inpatient alcohol rehab programs also often begin with an alcohol detox program, in which medical staff safely monitor an individual’s withdrawal from alcohol.

 Some benefits of inpatient alcohol rehabs include no distractions from everyday life and worries, 24-hour medical and emotional support, and a high success rate.
 They are also designed to treat serious addictions.